pauldedecker/pauldedecker.github.io/_portfolio/portfolio-1.md

-We are not collecting any personally identifiable data (e.g. names, addresses) from you.
+There are questions that ask about age, gender and other demographic information that will help us understand what different age groups might need in terms of services and support.
+However, we are not collecting any personally identifiable data (e.g. names, addresses) from you.
 In this respect, your identity will remain anonymous.

-There are questions that ask about age, gender and other demographic information that will help us understand what different age groups might need in terms of services and support.
-This is why we collect such information.
-However, you are free to skip any questions that you do not wish to answer.
+Likewise, there are some questions in this survey that will require a response from you in order to tailor the survey to your own experiences.
+These questions cannot be skipped but if you do not wish to provide an answer you may choose to exit the survey at that point.
+Closing the browser will result in an incomplete survey which will be deleted from our database.
+There is no penalty for withdrawing from the survey.

+For some people, some questions that ask about negative experiences related to stuttering may cause them to feel uncomfortable.
+These questions are not required so if you do not wish to provide an answer you may choose to skip those questions.
+There is no penalty for choosing to not answer such questions.

 All response data will be stored online through the Qualtrics website, a survey website used by researchers around the world.
 Your responses will be stored in this database in a coded form (such as Respondent #1).
 No personally identifiable information will be linked to your responses.